charmfinance/cube-protocol/README.md

 ### Usage

-Before installing, run below as a workaround for [this bug in brownie](https://github.com/eth-brownie/brownie/issues/893)
+Run below as a workaround for [this bug in brownie](https://github.com/eth-brownie/brownie/issues/893)
 ```
 brownie pm clone OpenZeppelin/openzeppelin-contracts-upgradeable@3.4.0
 ```